Deleon06/GeneratingLeads/README.md

 #### MVP

-- Include 2 databases, one for lead generating and another one for reviews.
+- Include 2 databases, one for lead generating and another one for reviews, one will have post and get, the other one only post.
 - Have at least 5 difference services.
 (Personal Loans, Credit Counseling, Debt Negotiation, Bankrupcy and Doing it yourself)
 - make the website responsive using Media Query and Flexbox.